The Project in Less than 30 Words and in Three Pictures

 These requirements were defined while the project was in the implementation phase:

-- The touch display has to be 7 inch, everything else is to tiny
+- The touch display has to be 7 inch, everything else is too tiny.

-- The user should have feedback in form of a beep when he/she signs in/out
+- The user should have feedback in the form of a beep when he/she signs in/out.

-- Wrong sign in/out postings or forgotten postings needs to be corrected in the ERP
+- Wrong sign in/out postings or forgotten postings need to be corrected in the ERP.

 - The system should have a service menu function which gives a privileged user the possibility to restart or shutdown the system.
 The menu should be opened by using a special RFID-Tag or by entering a numeric code.